an-white/an-white/README.md

 - I love create thinks that simplify the boring stuff in our life L:
 - I have experience and I always continue learning about:
   1. Backend development with Django, Flask and FastAPI
-  2. Cloud Computing on AWS
+  2. AWS (Serverless Apps, CI/CD, DevOps, IaC)
   3. Front End development with the frameworks React and Angular
   4. MySQL, MongoDB, PostgreSQL
   5. Development of Android apps with React Native